augustoo111/augustoo111/README.md

-- 👋 Hi, I’m @augustoo111
+- 👋 Hi, I’m Augustina
 - 👀 I’m interested in web development, coding and cyber security.
-- 🌱 I’m currently learning diploma of IT at RMIT.
+- 🌱 Final year in Bachelor of IT with a solid foundation in cybersecurity, enterprise virtualization (VMware, Hyper-V), Unix system administration, networking, database administration, and project management.
 - 💞️ I’m looking to get a work experience at IT industry.
 - 📫 You can reach me via email-augustoo533114@gmail.com.